FrankGaz/Matterway_test/README.md

 - For this Script I use the Puppeteer library: Type in your terminal "npm i puppeteer"

 - To run the Script type in your terminal "node index.js"

+NOTE: to choose the genre of books you can type the genre in the line 17 of the index.js file.